2018 3rd Coast Enduro Series Rules

 Modifications will can result is disqualification.
 Lettering/Logos MUST be 100% Intact.

-2 lowest scores (races) will be dropped from point total.
+1 lowest scores (race) will be dropped from point total.

 Points will be earned for each completed stage.
 The point scale will be on a 50 point scale.
 Point total will be accumulated over the course of the series and the racer with most points wins.